-There are over 48,000 residents in over 450 retirement villages in New Zealand and the number is increasing.
-This is big business and very profitable.
+There are over 48,000 residents in over 450 retirement villages in New Zealand.
+The number is increasing each year with our aging population.
+This is big business and is very profitable.

 The six largest Retirement Village operators – Ryman, Metlifecare, Summerset, Bupa, Oceania, and Arvida are significant players in the New Zealand Retirement Village market.
-Between them they have an estimated 43% of villages throughout the country and the larger than average size of their villages means that they account for 60% of national unit numbers.
+Between them they have an estimated 43% of villages throughout the country.
+The larger than average size of these retirement village operators means that they account for 60% of national numbers.

 Their offers vary depending on: